iamazeem/zsv-playground/README.md

 Go to http://localhost:8080/ in your browser.

-## How it works?
+## How it works

+- `zsv-playground` aims to be a single static binary with everything bundled in it.
-- `zsv-playground` uses the latest three `zsv` releases.
+- By default, it uses the latest three `zsv` [releases](https://github.com/liquidaty/zsv/releases).
+It does not build `zsv` itself.
   - These downloaded releases are extracted to a subdirectory named `zsv` on the current path.
   - Remove this directory manually if it's no longer needed.
-- All the downloaded `zsv` versions are used to generate the HTML with the main commands and their respective flags.
+- These downloaded `zsv` versions are used to generate the HTML with the main commands and their respective flags.
 - The user inputs the CSV, selects a command, chooses the required flags, and hits `Run`.